arcus-azure/arcus.backgroundjobs/docs/preview/02-Features/02-Security/auto-restart-servicebus-messagepump-on-rotated-credentials.md

 # Automatic Azure Key Vault credentials rotation

 The library `Arcus.BackgroundJobs.KeyVault` provides an extension on the message pump to restart the pump automatically when the credentials of the pump stored in Azure Key Vault are changed.
-This feature allows more reliable restarting instead of relying on authentication exceptions that may be throwed during the lifetime of the message pump.
+This feature allows more reliable restarting instead of relying on authentication exceptions that may be thrown during the lifetime of the message pump.

 ## How does this work?